-Mark O’Brien is the subject of the emotionally potent Oscar-winning short subject “Breathing Lessons."
+Mark O’Brien is the subject of the emotionally potent Oscar-winning short subject “Breathing Lessons,” which airs as part of the Cinemax Reel Life series beginning Thursday.
 Afflicted by polio as a boy, today he’s permanently confined to an iron lung.
 And while there’s no getting around his physical limitations, Jessica Yu’s documentary sagely focuses on the subject’s life, work and observations to make its points dramatically and organically.

 What separates the film from countless other chronicles about victims of disease or physical disability is the indomitable spirit of the subject.
 O’Brien, a journalist and writer, is considerably more knowledgeable and eloquent about his lot than others who have been profiled.
 While he’s apt to be sentimental or maudlin at times, he’s also angry, sanguine, poignant and irrational.
 Undoubtedly his ability to write subjectively has been liberating, allowing him not to self-censor his sometimes contradictory feelings.